Garwood, New Jersey: Local government

 Garwood is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Garwood is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the mayor of Garwood is Democrat Jen Blumenstock, whose term of office ends December 31, 2026.
-Members of the Garwood Borough Council are Council President Clarissa Nolde (D, 2025), Karina Boto (D, 2026), Sean Foley (D, 2027), Vincent Kearney (D, 2026), Marc Lazarow (D, 2025), and Chase Padusniak (D, 2027).
+As of 2026, the mayor of Garwood is Democrat Jen Blumenstock, whose term of office ends December 31, 2026.
+Members of the Garwood Borough Council are Council President Karina Boto (D, 2026), Kathleen Annarelli (D, 2028), Stephanie Bianco (D, appointed to an unexpired term ending 2027), Clarissa Nolde (D, 2028), Chase Padusniak (D, 2027), and Hursh Sureka (D, appointed to an unexpired term ending 2026).

-In December 2022, the borough council appointed Rachel Herz to fill the seat expiring in December 2024 that had been held by Louis Petruzzelli, who served briefly before resigning.
-Petruzzelli had been appointed to fill the seat that had originally been held by Heather Loffredo until she stepped down from office in September 2022.

-In January 2019, the borough council selected Russell Graham from a list of three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2020 that became vacant when Sara Todisco took office as mayor.
-Graham served on an interim basis until the November 2019 general election, when he was elected to serve the balance of the term of office.

-The Borough Administrator is Kyle Harris.
-The Borough Clerk is Catherine D. Cameron.
+The Borough Administrator is John Arthur.
+The Borough Clerk is Nicole Kotiga.